Sachintha-Lakruwan/coffee-corner/README.md

 - Static assets are automatically optimized
 - Built with Next.js for optimal performance

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

-## 👨‍💻 Author

-**Sachintha Lakruwan**

 ---

 **Note:** Make sure to replace `your_mongodb_connection_string` with your actual MongoDB connection string before running the backend.